Bachelor of Arts (Degree with Honours)

-Applicants for all specialisations except Psychology must prepare and submit an Honours thesis proposal using the Honours thesis proposal form (890kb Word docx) as part of their application by the application closing date (except applicants for the Geography or Economics programs who should submit a different thesis proposal document, see notes below).
+Applicants for all specialisations (except Psychology) must prepare and submit an Honours thesis proposal with their course application.
+Most specialisations use the Faculty of Arts Honours thesis proposal form (890kb Word docx).
+Applicants for the Geography or Economics program however submit a different thesis proposal form (see notes below).
 Applicants are strongly encouraged to seek feedback from a potential supervisor prior to applying.
 Thesis supervisors are usually assigned when you commence your course and discussing your thesis proposal with a staff member does not guarantee your choice of supervisor.

 Please note: Applicants for the Geography program are required to contact a supervisor and submit the Geography Honours supervisor and research allocation form (200kb Word docx) with their online application (instead of the standard Arts Honours thesis proposal form mentioned in the above paragraph).
 The list of available projects and supervisors in the Geography program is available on the School of Geography Research projects for geography honours and masters students web page.